kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

         - **`AnyExcept`** - traffic will be load balanced to every available zone except those specified in zones list.
         - **`None`** - traffic will not be load balanced to any zone.
       - **`zones`** - list of zone names
   - **`failoverThreshold.percentage`** - (optional) defines the percentage of live destination dataplane proxies below which load balancing to the next priority starts.
-Default: 50%
+Has to be in (0.0 - 100.0] range.
+If the value is a double number, put it in quotes.

 #### Zone Egress support